GreptimeTeam/docs/docs/user-guide/supported-protocols/postgresql.md

 ### Python

-GreptimeDB now works with both [psycopg](https://www.psycopg.org/docs/) and its legacy version, psycopg2.
-When using psycopg, remember to turn on `autocommit`.
+GreptimeDB is compatible with both [psycopg](https://www.psycopg.org/docs/) and psycopg2.
+When using psycopg, don't forget to turn on `autocommit`.

 ```python